garfix/nli-go/doc/manual/system-developer/processing.md

 * Tokenization: from raw text to a string of tokens
 * Parsing: from tokens to parse tree with attached generic relations
 * Relationizer: combine the relations to a single set with unified variables
-* Transformation: from generic relations to domain specific relations
-* Quantifier Scoping
 * Answering:
-    * Conditions: match the domain specific relations to the conditions of a solution
+    * Conditions: match the relations to the conditions of a solution
-    * Evaluation: find answer bindings by evaluating the domain specific relations
+    * Evaluation: find answer bindings by evaluating the relations
         * Rule sets are used to expand a relation (as a goal) into a sequence of subgoals (also relations)
         * In memory fact bases are used to look up simple facts about a domain
         * Database fact bases are wrappers around a database (for now: MySql) to read simple records
     * Preparation: find bindings needed to answer the question
-    * Answer: create domain specific relations that hold the sense of the answer
+    * Answer: create relations that hold the sense of the answer
-* Transformation: from domain specific relations to generic relations
 * Generation: create an array of words from the generic relations
 * Surface realization: concatenate the words to raw text
 * Store dialog context

-Note that there are three types of representation that are expressed by relations:
+Note that there are two types of representation that are expressed by relations:

-* Generic: syntax-based relations.
-I.e. 'most' is represented as 'isa(E, most)' so there's no interpretation going on, just transcription.
 * Domain Specific: This is the interpretive step.
 This is the level of reasoning of a domain.
 Domain specific rules can be used with multiple databases.
 * Database: Database relations are optimized for storage.

-Generic maps n:m to domain specific.
-Domain specific maps n:m to database.

 I will describe the components that make all of this possible.